jdwininger/JukeBox/README.md

 - **Organize by Album**: Keep complete albums in each directory for best results
 - **Consistent Tagging**: Ensure MP3/audio files have proper ID3 tags for accurate metadata
 - **Directory Naming**: Albums must be in numbered directories (01-50) to be recognized
-- **Export Regularly**: Use CSV export to backup your library metadata

 ## Troubleshooting